-When first time drivers go to the DMV to apply for their driver's licence, it is mandatory to complete and answer Question #6 on the form, which asks them if they would like to be an organ, eye and tissue donor.
-They have the choice of marking "Yes" to be a donor or, "NO", not at this time.
-Either way, because it is a required field on the DMV driver's licence application form, each student needs to be properly educated.
+When first-time drivers go to the DMV to apply for their driver's license, it is required to answer the question on the form which asks if they would like to register to be an organ, eye, and tissue donor.
+They have the choice of marking "YES" to be a donor or "NO", not at this time.
+It is required on the DMV driver's license application and every student needs to be correctly educated.

 In 2016, the JJ's Legacy team developed "Got the Dot" in response to this need.
 Got The Dot has returned to the school campuses and reestablished in-person learning.
 As we continue to educate students about the importance and need of organ donation, we expose the misconceptions that come with the pink dot on their license.

 In the overwhelming success of the Got The Dot Leadership Program, Got The Dot has now branched out to an Executive Student Board and Got The Dot Campus Clubs.
 With the goals of investing in our community and nurturing the next generation of educated and inspired students, this is the perfect way to bring our community together and create positive lasting change!

 The Got The Dot Leadership Program- An educational introduction to organ, eye, and tissue donation, the curriculum consists of four sessions of educational material, concluding with the opportunity to give a presentation in class to a panel of local judges.
 Their final project will showcase a student-created video using their newly gained knowledge about registering.
 All the students who participate in the Leadership Program will receive participation certificates.
 A first and second-place team will be awarded scholarships to further their education since they are advocates for Organ, Eye, and Tissue donation.